 Try to learn the basics or at least have them written somewhere so you can immediately go to an officer and tell them what do you need in a language that you know that they will understand.

 Not every soldier and not every the police officer around the globe can speak English.
 Remember that.

-A good way to start learning a few useful local phrases is by doing a google search before you hop on the plane and/or having apps that can work like a dictionary like bab.la and others.
+An excellent way to start learning a few useful local phrases is by doing a google search before you hop on the plane and having apps that can work as a dictionary like bab.la and others.

 Register your travel with your government beforehand

 By doing that you can assure that you will have communication with the local embassies and consulates in the event of a terrorist attack or a natural disaster.

 A lot of countries have a smart traveler program where you can put your travel plans.
 This is extremely important if you’re heading to a destination where you’re more than worried about the occurrence of terrorism or if you’re feeling extra unsafe about going over there.

 It’s a piece of mind that will only take you a few minutes and can save your life if everything goes south.

 Of course that when I say everybody I mean your family and friends so for example if you doing Eurotrip crossing over five or ten countries it is wise to either make a Facebook group and post where war and tell them where you stay in every city or just do a WhatsApp group or something to keep everybody updated.

 This tip goes specifically to people who are doing adventure tracks or high-risk Ford’s like going all the way up the Everest or hiking for days and days in the middle of the forest.
 The point that I’m trying to make is that you should tell your family and friends and people you trust about your plans if you going to countries that are easy to find information about I’m not going to even stay in the necessity implied when you choose to travel safely to places really remote in the globe.